PAK vs USA: Babar Azam's rejection of Amir's advice resulted in failure?

 “After 15th over Amir wanted a pacer to continue.
 It seemed like he was gesturing that there’s a bit of reverse going.
 His reasoning was (Jones?) plays spin better.
 But it was rejected with a reasoning – that if the match gets too close at the end, (Shadab?) might get hit,” the fan wrote on X while sharing the video of the conversation.

-Amir is heard saying that a pacer should bowl the 16th over as the batter, likely Aaron Jones, plays spin well.
+Amir can be heard saying that a pacer should bowl the 16th over as the batter, likely Aaron Jones, plays spin well.

 However, it seemed that his advice was ignored as the 16th over was bowled by Shadab Khan who went for 11 runs in the over which turned the match in the US’ favour.